Add Background

 6. Resize the Image or Shape as desired.

 Locking the component is useful when you are laying out other components on top of the Image or Shape.
 When the background Image or Shape is locked, you can easily move the top components without disturbing the position of the background.
 To unlock the component, right-click and select ‘Unlock’.
-Note: You can also access menu options from the ‘More’ button (menu horizontal) in the mini-toolbar.
+Note: You can also access menu options from the ‘More’ button (More) in the mini-toolbar.

 You can continue to place other components on top of this background image.